fictivelogic/video-depth-map/README.md

 Pip-able dependencies are listed in `requirements.txt`.
 However, this project also depends on OpenCV.

-Because we are using Python3.4, we chose to use OpenCV 3.0.0-rc1, compiled from source on Ubuntu 15.05 (x64).
+Using Python3.4, we chose to use OpenCV 3.0.0-rc1, compiled from source on Ubuntu 15.04 (x64).
 The installation script, opencv.sh, is available in `misc/`.
 Script was obtained from https://help.ubuntu.com/community/OpenCV